preston-56/vite-album-viewer/backend/README.md

 - **requests:** Library for making HTTP requests.

 - **dotenv:** For loading environment variables from a .env file.
-- **Firebase:** For enabling Google Sign-In authentication and managing web application configurations, including environment settings for user authentication.
-- **Google Cloud Console:** For managing cloud resources and permissions, allowing the application to interact with Firebase configurations when hosted on Netlify.

 ## Setup Instructions